Consulate General of the United States, Karachi

-The Consulate General of the United States in Karachi is located in the Sindh province in Pakistan and represents the interests of the United States government in Karachi, Pakistan, and nearby surrounding areas.
+The Consulate General of the United States in Karachi is the consulate established by the United States in Karachi.

 It is the United States' largest Consulate General, and is larger, in terms of both personnel and facilities, than many U.S. Embassies.
 Technically a part of Mission Pakistan, and reporting through the Embassy of the United States in Islamabad.

 History

 The international, historical, and cultural bilateral relationship between the Islamic Republic of Pakistan and the United States of America.
 Roughly two months of its independence after the departure of the subcontinent by Great Britain, the United States established relations with Pakistan on 20 October 1947.

 The consulate was formerly the embassy of United States built in 1955.
 The Karachi CG operates with a significant degree of autonomy when compared to other U.S. Consulates.
-This is due in part to several large U.S. government regional centers housed within the Consulate, which provide support in the areas of security, construction, and financial matters to a number of other U.S Diplomatic posts located throughout Asia.
+This is due in part to several large U.S. government regional centers housed within the consulate, which provide support in the areas of security, construction, and financial matters to a number of other U.S Diplomatic posts located throughout Asia.